Dr Rosemary Fisher

 - Department of Business Technology and Entrepreneurship

 Rosemary's career has spanned both the practice and teaching of administration, management and entrepreneurship.
 Progressing from entry level to executive management she has held positions in human resources, and business and general management in a range of small and large for profit and not for profit organizations including her own business.
 Rosemary also has served in the Australian Defence Force and Defence Force Reserves.
-Rosemary left the full time work force in 2006 to combine parenting with sessional teaching and PhD studies.
-She returned to full time employment as an academic in 2012 taking up the role of Head of Commerce for Box Hill Institute.
-In 2013, Rosemary accepted an Early Career Research Fellow position at Swinburne University of Technology and now combines teaching practice with research in the domain of entrepreneurship and education.
+After a period parenting, Rosemary returned to full time employment as an academic in 2012 taking up the role of Head of Commerce for Box Hill Institute.
+In 2013, Rosemary accepted an Early Career Research Fellow position at Swinburne University of Technology and now combines teaching practice with research in the domain of entrepreneurship and higher education.
+Rosemary is on the Editorial Board of Active Learning in Higher Education, the Journal of Effective Teaching in Higher Education and is a member of the Human Research Ethics Committee for the National Institute of Organisational Dynamics.

 Entrepreneurship; Innovation; Education